Stranger6667/css-inline/bindings/javascript/README.md

 </script>
 ```

-**NOTE**: WASM module currently lacks support for fetching stylesheets from network or filesystem.
+**NOTE**: WASM module currently lacks support for fetching stylesheets from network or filesystem and caching.

 ## Performance